“How can I challenge my pupils if I am not prepared to challenge myself....” - Maths Scholar

 Teaching maths in secondary schools is exciting and dynamic.
 You can make a real difference at every level from beginner, intermediate and advanced.
 Maths in the UK needs your special talents so if you have a passion for mathematics, want to inspire future generations of mathematicians and have a desire to teach, then apply for a Mathematics Teacher Training Scholarship.

+Our website is a valuable resource for those thinking about undertaking mathematics teacher training.
 Whether you are in the final year if your degree or changing careers, this website contains a wealth of information to help you decide if teaching is the right path for you and applying for a Maths Scholarship.

 If you are having doubts about applying for a Maths Scholarship, check out the fantastic article, Am I Smart Enough to be a Scholar?: Overcoming imposter syndrome when applying for a scholarship, by one of our 2021/22 Maths Scholars.